Code-Institute-Submissions/jennys-kitchen/README.md

 ### Carousel Whitespace
 When I initially setup the carousel with my images and tested it in action, a white background appeared to the sides when the image cycled to the next.
 This was rectified using advice found in the comments on a GitHub issue.
 [Anantajitjg outlined](https://github.com/twbs/bootstrap/issues/24657#issuecomment-360552841) that adding a visible backface-visibility and a ease transition solved this issue.

+### Index.html Columns Differing In Height
+The three columns on index.html - Allergens, About, and Order Online - did not line up in height initially with just a header, the image, the text content, and a button to bring the user to the relevant page.
+While I could have used a Bootstrap card element for the content box itself, this also left me with mismatching heights unless the content was of similar length.
+This would not be practical in a live environment, particularly if changes are required later.

+The align-items-stretch class ensured that the columns matched the height of the tallest column.
+It was then necessary to absolute position the buttons of these columns to ensure that they lined up correctly.
+This required the additional use of a spacer div, as [suggested by Maarti on StackOverflow](https://stackoverflow.com/a/12408519), which ensured that the buttons did not overlap the text, particularly on mobile devices.

 ### Any known issues?